Vizzuality/api-gateway/README.md

 ## Deployment

-The application is deployed to Heroku, and thus is thankfull rather easy to deploy.
+The application is deployed to Heroku, and thus is thankfully rather easy to deploy.

 Setup Heroku for the repository: